 VEGETABLES: Onion and garlic

 SPICES: Ginger, garam masala, chili, turmeric, cumin, coriander

 DAIRY: Heavy cream

-How do I make tikka masala?
+How do I make tikka masala in one dish?

 For the sake of simplicity and making this recipe quick and easy to make at home, we made some shortcuts to the authentic Chicken Tikka Masala.